AughtDev/LingoLucid/README.md

 - C1/C2 (Rare Words): Reading these successfully gives a larger proficiency boost, while translating them is penalized less.
 5. Update Proficiency: Every interaction generates a small "delta" (a positive or negative number).
 This delta, weighted by your chosen "pace," is applied to your proficiency score.

-6. Adapt: As your proficiency score slowly climbs from B1 towards B2, the AI simplifies the text less and less, gently increasing the difficulty and forcing you to improve.
+6. Adapt: As your proficiency score slowly climbs from level to level towards C2, the AI simplifies the text less and less, gently increasing the difficulty and forcing you to improve.

-## The Extension Popup
+## 🖥️The Extension Popup

 | ![](./media/screenshots/Screenshot%202025-10-30%20151311.png) | ![](./media/screenshots/Screenshot%202025-10-30%20151247.png) |
 | ------------------------------------------------------------- | ------------------------------------------------------------- |